-- Check out the list of study away programs. - Request a meeting with a staff member in the Rinker Center if you still have questions. - Keep an eye on the Rinker Center for Study Away and International Education website and Student Notices on MyFurman for program-specific information sessions offered by faculty-directors and coordinators.
+- Check out the list of study away programs. - View the Study Away Advising Workshop for an overview of program options, the application process, and next steps. - Request a meeting with a staff member in the Rinker Center if you still have questions. - Keep an eye on the Rinker Center for Study Away and International Education website and Student Notices on My Furman for program-specific information sessions offered by faculty-directors and coordinators.